HEEL PAIN

 The Tenex procedure is also minimally invasive and is specifically designed to identify and then remove painful scar tissue from tendons.
 Tenex is useful in the surgical treatment of both plantar fasciitis and Achilles Tendonitis.
 The procedure itself is performed expertly by Dr. Haupt under only local anesthetic to the affected area of the heel.
 The tip of the device used in this procedure is about the same circumference as that of a toothpick and is inserted into the heel area via guided ultrasound.
 The embedded device emits ultrasonic energy designed to break apart scar tissue, which is then suctioned and removed.
 The procedure r minutes to complete, and the small opening in the heel does not require stitches, only a small adhesive bandage.

-MLS Laser, short for Multiwave Locked System, is a safe, effective medical treatment used for heel pain in Newport Beach, it uses wavelengths of light to reduce inflammation, reduce pain, and stimulate repair to the tissue found in your foot and ankle.
-The laser beam triggers a series of biochemical reactions within the tissue, which promotes the tissue to heal.
+MLS Laser, short for Multiwave Locked System, is a safe, effective medical treatment used for heel pain in Newport Beach.
+It uses wavelengths of light to reduce inflammation, reduce pain, and stimulate repair to the tissue found in your foot and ankle.
+The laser beam triggers a series of biochemical reactions within the tissue, which promotes healing.
 MLS laser therapy can be used to treat conditions such as musculoskeletal pain, sports injuries, and arthritis.

 LEAVE US A MESSAGE OR GIVE US A CALL.